 scammers are on the lookout for easy targets during the busy holiday season

 The holiday season is upon us.
 Although it is a joyful time of year, it is also an opportune time for criminals that would prey upon you.
-The Chapel Hill Police Department has been gracious enough to extend the following few safety messages for this holiday season:
+Keep the following few safety messages in mind for this holiday season:

 1) Criminals are always active, no matter which neighborhood you reside in.
 Some homeowners leave their blinds and curtains open so that passersby can view their Christmas trees.
 If your window is low, or in an area in which a criminal can easily see in, you may be inviting trouble.
 Anything that can be seen is something that can be stolen.
 Open blinds and curtains can also signal that you are not home, inviting a break-in.